Shannen’s Dream took a big step towards being realized.

 Motion 202 was first introduced by NDP MP Charlie Angus (Timmins-James Bay) in September 2010 and then re-introduced in October 2011, following the last federal election.
 The motion calls for the government to “declare that all First Nation children have an equal right to high quality culturally-relevant education” and “implement policies to make the First Nation education system, at a minimum, of equal quality to provincial school systems.”

 The motion was nicknamed in honour of Shannen Koostachin, a 15-year-old Attawapiskat youth who initiated the biggest letter writing campaign in Canada urging the federal government to build a new school in her community.
 She died tragically in a car accident in 2010.
 Shannen’s Dream is a campaign named in her honour and aims at ensuring that all First Nations in Canada have “safe and comfy” schools.

 The motion was debated in the House of Commons on Feb.
 17, with several MP’s who support the motion highlighting the statistics and reports showing that educational standards and facilities in First Nations communities are drastically below those off reserve.

-“This was never a priority until children made it a priority,” he said.
-“That is what makes today's motion different.”
+“This was never a priority until children made it a priority,” Angus said.
+“That is what makes today’s motion different.”

-Angus highlighted that Shannen was recently selected by CBC’s George Stroumboulopoulos as one of five teenage girls in history who made in difference alongside Joan of Arc, Anne Frank and Mary Shelley.
+Angus noted that Shannen was recently selected by CBC’s George Stroumboulopoulos as one of five teenage girls in history who made in difference alongside Joan of Arc, Anne Frank and Mary Shelley.